digitalprojections/bozor/docs/ADVERTISING_STRATEGY.md

 ## Goals

 Advertising should create revenue without making the marketplace feel less trustworthy.
-Ads are paid listings with `listing_type = advertisement`; normal marketplace items remain `listing_type = item`.
+Ads are managed through approved advertiser profiles, ad campaigns, and ad orders.
+The older `listing_type = advertisement` path can remain as a manual fallback, but normal marketplace items remain `listing_type = item`.

 The first version should sell simple fixed-duration placements.
 CPM and CPC pricing need reliable traffic, impression tracking, click tracking, and advertiser reporting before they become fair to buyers or useful for us.